Shared CCTV Scheme

 How we manage CCTV records

-How you can request copies of footage
+How you can request copies of data

 Organisations and agencies, such as insurance companies and solicitors, may apply for access to recorded data for permitted purposes on behalf of their clients.
 This will entail completion of the Data Handling Request Form that will be supplied and proof of client and company.